Billy Graham: Later life

 Graham said that his planned retirement was a result of his failing health; he had suffered from hydrocephalus from 1992 on.
 In August 2005, Graham appeared at the groundbreaking for his library in Charlotte, North Carolina.
 Then 86, he used a walker during the ceremony.
 On July 9, 2006, he spoke at the Metro Maryland Franklin Graham Festival, held in Baltimore, Maryland, at Oriole Park at Camden Yards.

 In April 2010, Graham was 91 and experiencing substantial vision, hearing, and balance loss when he made a rare public appearance at the re-dedication of the renovated Billy Graham Library.

 There was controversy within his family over Graham's proposed burial place.
 He announced in June 2007 that he and his wife would be buried alongside each other at the Billy Graham Library in his hometown of Charlotte.
 Graham's younger son Ned argued with older son Franklin about whether burial at a library would be appropriate.
 Ruth Graham had said that she wanted to be buried in the mountains at the Billy Graham Training Center at The Cove near Asheville, North Carolina, where she had lived for many years; Ned supported his mother's choice.
 Novelist Patricia Cornwell, a family friend, also opposed burial at the library, calling it a tourist attraction.
 Franklin wanted his parents to be buried at the library site.
 When Ruth Graham died, it was announced that they would be buried at the library site.

+In 2011, when asked if he would have done things differently, he said he would have spent more time at home with his family, studied more, and preached less.
+Additionally, he said he would have participated in fewer conferences.
+He also said he had a habit of advising evangelists to save their time and avoid having too many commitments.